Frequently Asked Questions

 Does the mortgage company take the home away from you?

-NO: You always retain full ownership of the home.
+NO: You continue to retain full ownership of the home.
 The lender will simply add a lien on the property, just as a typical conventional mortgage would be.

 Are there any monthly payments on a Reverse Mortgage?

-No: Unlike a Conventional mortgage, you don't have to make any monthly payments to repay the mortgage, thus freeing up money in your monthly budget.
+No: Unlike a Conventional mortgage, you don't have to make any monthly mortgage payments, thus freeing up money in your monthly budget.
+The mortgage is simply repaid once it is no longer your primary residence *you still have to pay and remain current on your property taxes and home insurance.

 Was the maximum loan limit recently increased?